Phoenix2k/vue-microblog-ts/docs/server/README.md

 See the [main documentation](../home/#building-for-production) for more details on how to start the server.

+[eslint]: https://eslint.org/ "Find and fix problems in your JavaScript code"
 [express]: https://expressjs.com "Express &ndash; Fast, unopinionated, minimalist web framework for Node.js"
 [mongodb]: https://www.mongodb.com "MongoDB"
-[mongoose]: https://mongoosejs.com/ "Elegant mongodb object modeling for Node.js"
 [mongoose-schemas]: https://mongoosejs.com/docs/guide.html "Mongoose schemas"
 [mongoose-validation]: https://mongoosejs.com/docs/validation.html "Mongoose validation"
+[mongoose]: https://mongoosejs.com/ "Elegant mongodb object modeling for Node.js"
+[node-js]: https://nodejs.org/ "Node.js"
 [nodemon]: https://nodemon.io/ "Nodemon is a utility that will monitor for any changes in your source and automatically restart your server"
-[node-js]: https://nodejs.org/ "Node.js"
 [ts-node]: https://github.com/TypeStrong/ts-node "TypeScript execution and REPL for Node.js"
-[tslint]: https://palantir.github.io/tslint/ "An extensible linter for the TypeScript language."
 [typescript]: https://www.typescriptlang.org "TypeScript"